MarcMonfort/Comp3D/README.md

-# Comp
+# Comp3D

 This project is a 3D remake of the original POMG and QOMP videogames, implemented in C++ via a custome engine.
 It was developed during the Videogames subject of the Bachelor's Degree in Computer Science of the [Universitat Politècnica de Catalunya](https://www.upc.edu/ca) - [Facultat d'informàtica de Barcelona](https://www.fib.upc.edu/).

 ![Demo GIF](./Comp3D/Comp3D/images/demo.gif)

-*Gameplay*
+*Gameplay!*

 ## Installation
-Just download [releases.zip](https://github.com/MarcMonfort/Comp3D/releases) and execute Comp3D.exe.
+Just download [Release.zip](https://github.com/MarcMonfort/Comp3D/releases) and execute Comp3D.exe.

 ## Built With
 * [OpenGL 4.5](https://www.opengl.org/) - Used to renderize graphics.